sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-schedule/tokens.md

 Only [entity attributes][4] are available for substitution.
 Token substitution is not available for event filters because filters already have access to the entity.

-Available attributes will always have [string values][9], such as labels and annotations.
+Available entity attributes will always have [string values][9], such as labels and annotations.

 ## Example: Token substitution for check thresholds

+This example demonstrates a reusable disk usage check.
-You can use tokens in [check commands][5] to indicate the thresholds (as percentages) for creating warning or critical events, with default threshold values to use for entities that do not include labels for token substitution.
+The [check command][5] includes `-w` (warning) and `-c` (critical) arguments with default values for the thresholds (as percentages) for generating warning or critical events.
+The check will compare every subscribed entity's disk space against the default threshold values to determine whether generate a warning or critical event.

+However, the check command also includes token substitution, which means you can add entity labels that correspond to the check commnand tokens to specify different warning and critical values for individual entities.
+Instead of creating a different check for every set of thresholds, you can use the same check to apply the defaults in most cases and the token-subsituted values for specific entities.

-Follow this example to set up a reusable check for disk usage.
+Follow this example to set up a reusable check for disk usage:

-First, add the [Sensu disk usage check][13] dynamic runtime asset, which includes the command you will need for your check:
+1. Add the [Sensu disk usage check][13] dynamic runtime asset, which includes the command you will need for your check:
 {{< code shell >}}
 sensuctl asset add sensu/check-disk-usage:0.4.1
 {{< /code >}}

    You will see a response to confirm that the asset was added:
 {{< code shell >}}
 fetching bonsai asset: sensu/check-disk-usage:0.4.1 added asset: sensu/check-disk-usage:0.4.1